gregjacobs/Autolinker.js/README.md

 - Will autolink **phone numbers**
 - Will autolink **@mentions** (Twitter, Instagram, Soundcloud, TikTok, Youtube)
 - Will autolink **#hashtags** (Twitter, Instagram, Facebook, TikTok, Youtube)
-- Won't clobber URLs with #hash anchors by treating them as hashtags like some other libraries do.
+- Won't clobber URLs with #hash anchors by treating them as hashtags (like some other libraries do).
 For example: `google.com/#anchor` is properly linked.
 - **Will properly handle HTML input.** The utility will not overwrite an `href` attribute inside anchor (`<a>`) tags or any other tag/attribute, and will not accidentally wrap the inner text of `<a>`/`<script>`/`<style>` tags with a new